mrhappynicolas2/mrhappynicolas2/README.md

 # 💫 About Me:
-🔭 I’m currently in my last year doing a bachelors of computer science<br>🌱 I’m currently learning AWS and Networking
+🔭 I graduated from a Bachelor of Computer Science<br>🌱 I’m currently learning AWS and Networking

 # 💻 Tech Stack: